mikependon/RepoDB.NET/pages/features/repositories.md

 #### Installation

-To install, simply type the codes below in your Package Manager Console.
+To install, simply type the code snippets below in your Package Manager Console.

 ```csharp
 > Install-Package RepoDb.SqlServer